-Not to be confused with a created kind, an “ark kind” is a group of animals belonging to the same created kind that were represented on Noah’s Ark during the global Flood described in Genesis 6-9.
-European explorers of the 16th and 17th centuries quickly found out that the world was full of more species than were known from their homeland, while hybridization research led by 18th-century biologist Carl Linneas and others indicated that many of our modern species arose from a relatively small number of ark kinds1.
-Seeing as each ark kind was represented by at least two individuals (14 in some cases), how much of our present biodiversity were represented on the Ark?
-In recent years, creation scientists have developed a variety of criteria and methods that have turned out to be quite useful in identifying ark kinds, such as hybridization and statistical baraminology.
+Unlike a created kind, an “ark kind” is a group of animals belonging to the same created kind represented on Noah’s Ark during the global Flood described in Genesis 6-9.
+European explorers of the 16th and 17th centuries quickly found out that the world was full of more species than were known from their homeland, while hybridization research led by 18th-century biologist Carl Linnaeus and others indicated that many of our modern species arose from a relatively small number of ark kinds1.
+Seeing as each ark kind was represented by at least two individuals (14 in some cases), how much of our present biodiversity was represented on the Ark?
+In recent years, creation scientists have developed a variety of criteria and methods, such as hybridization and statistical baraminology.
+These have turned out to be quite useful in identifying ark kinds.

-Dr. Wise applied this criterion to mammals and determined that only 100-300 mammal kinds would have been present on the Ark.
+Dr. Wise applied this criterion to mammals and determined that only 100-300 mammal kinds were present on the Ark.
 Ironically, many of the species commonly portrayed as Ark passengers would not exist at the time.
-Zebras do not appear until just before the post-Flood Ice Age, which Wise estimates occurred hundreds of years after the Flood.
+Zebras don’t appear until just before the post-Flood Ice Age, which Wise estimates occurred hundreds of years after the Flood.
 This makes sense because zebras diversified from earlier members of the horse kind.
-Hippopotamus would not have been aboard Noah’s Ark either, as they seem to belong to the same ark kind as a now-extinct family of pig-like mammals called the anthracotheres.
+Hippopotamus would not have been aboard Noah’s Ark either.
+They seem to belong to the same ark kind as a now-extinct family of pig-like mammals called the anthracotheres.
 Interestingly, these and many other of Dr. Wise’s results are confirmed by prior hybridization, statistical baraminology research performed by other creationists to determine ark kinds.

 Some of Dr. Wise’s results were headscratchers.
 For example, creationists have long argued that the bear family is an ark kind.
 Bear fossils do not appear in the fossil record until about a quarter of the way between the Flood and Ice Age, however.
-PFCC would suggest, then, that bears and all other species of caniformia (e.g. dogs, weasels, skunks, seals and sea lions) come from the same ark kind.
-This contradicts previous and further research, and unlike the case with whales and manatees, there are currently no intermediate forms or evolutionary fossil series suggesting that a single ark kind gave rise to these groups.
+PFCC suggests, then, that bears and other caniformia species (e.g. dogs, skunks, and sea lions) share the same ark kind.
+This contradicts previous and further research.
+Unlike the case with whales and manatees, there are currently no intermediate forms or evolutionary fossil series suggesting that a single ark kind gave rise to these groups.

-For future researchers who wish to resolve the differences between Wise’s results and those of other scientists, it is advised that they initiate an in-depth examination of the completeness of the post-Flood fossil record, as well as further evaluate ark kinds research using other criteria.
-Nevertheless, PFCC has shown that most modern taxonomic mammal families are preserved in the earliest of post-Flood rock layers, which fits well with the creationist prediction that the ark kind is roughly equivalent to the family rank.
+Future research is needed to resolve the differences between Wise’s results and those of other scientists.
+It will have to involve an in-depth examination of the completeness of the post-Flood fossil record.
+It is also necessary to further evaluate ark kinds research using other criteria.
+Nevertheless, PFCC has shown that the earliest of post-Flood rock layers did preserve the most modern taxonomic mammal families.
+This fits well with the creationist prediction that the ark kind is roughly equivalent to the family rank.